-Finding 5 - Unclaimed Bogus Check Restitution and Restitution and Diversion Funds
+Finding 6 - Unclaimed Bogus Check Restitution

-Condition: Balances for the Bogus Check Restitution (Merchant) and Restitution and Diversion accounts had outstanding balances at June 30, 2013.
-This is a cumulative amount as a result of vouchers not cashed by merchants/victims and subsequently cancelled.
+Condition: Balances for the Bogus Check Restitution (Merchant) account had outstanding balances at June 30, 2013.
+This is a cumulative amount as a result of vouchers not cashed by merchants and subsequently cancelled.
 They are as follows: